A Complete Guide to Marriage Visa in USA

 Is a marriage certificate the only proof of a legal marriage?

 Yes, in most cases.
 Different countries have their own procedures to get married and format of marriage certificate.
 In the United States, there is a difference between a marriage license and a marriage certificate.
-A marriage license is a document that couples must obtain to get married.
+A marriage license is a document that couples must obtain in advance to get married.
 The marriage certificate is sent to the couple after the marriage ceremony and proves they are married.
 It is a complete documentation of the marriage and is considered sanctioned by the country where the ceremony was performed.

 Other documents, such as a form filled out by the captain of a ship or a church without an official marriage certificate, will not be considered proof of the marriage.